cloudnash/DPDzero-DevOpsAssignment/README.md

       - service2

-Now the whole directory looks like desired project directory and we can confirm from screenshot desirect-directory.
+Now the whole directory looks like desired project directory and I can confirm from screenshot desirect-directory.